kfarst/kfarst.github.io/source/_posts/2019-01-01-putting-your-view-controllers-on-a-diet-using-clean-swift-vip-architecture.md

 ---

-If you are just getting started in iOS development (or even have a decent amount of experience) you may start seeing situations where your view controllers are getting quite large.
+If you are just getting started in iOS development (or even have a decent amount of experience) you may see situations where your view controllers are getting quite large.
 Maybe you're finding all of the view setup, presenting other view controllers, getting the user's current location, and API calls are all defined and executed within the view controller.